United Kingdom

 The number of Standard Drinks represents the approximate number of typical servings you’ve consumed (e.g., one beer, glass of wine, or shot), based on local standards for drink size.

-This is the amount of pure alcohol (in ounces) your body has absorbed so far, giving you a measure of total alcohol consumed.
+This is the amount of pure alcohol your body has absorbed so far, giving you a measure of total alcohol consumed.

 Time vs. Sobriety Table